deepdad/SharedWorldModels/README.md

 `pip install rlbench`
 (just a matter of time I guess)

-RLBench uses CoppeliaSim (formerly known as V-Rep, hence PyRep is still used).
+RLBench uses CoppeliaSim (formerly known as V-Rep), hence PyRep is still used.
 This is a 3D simulator with a pluggable physics engine, but MUJOCO is not supported.
 The benefit of that is that a MUJOCO license is not needed.
 The downside is that MUJOCO is the better physics engine for robotics tasks.